Low interest rates, weak stock market hurting U.S. corporate pensions

 NEW YORK (Reuters) - Low U.S. interest rates and a stuttering stock market are hitting corporate pensions hard, but instead of boosting contributions some companies are taking advantage of a new regulatory rule that allows them to contribute fewer dollars now and make up the difference later.

-The average pension among companies in the S&P 1500 was funded at just 78.1 percent of its liabilities at the end of February, down from nearly 95 percent in late 2013, according to the most recent numbers from human resources consultant Mercer, a part of Marsh & McLennan.
+The average pension among companies in the S&P 1500 was funded at just 78.1 percent of its liabilities at the end of February, down from nearly 95 percent in late 2013, according to the most recent numbers from human resources consultant Mercer, a part of Marsh & McLennan (MMC.N).

-At some companies, the funding levels are much lower: the pension plan at Delta Airlines Inc, which has the worst funding status among large corporate pension plans, only has enough assets to cover 45.4 percent of its pension obligations.
+At some companies, the funding levels are much lower: the pension plan at Delta Airlines Inc (DAL.N), which has the worst funding status among large corporate pension plans, only has enough assets to cover 45.4 percent of its pension obligations.

 For a graph showing the funding status of U.S. corporate pensions from 1998-2015, see tmsnrt.rs/1U5l3Pg